zagorski32611/solidity-workshop-1/tutorials/2016-03-09-advanced-solidity-I.md

 ### Coming posts

 In the coming posts I will go into more details about the Ethereum ABI, types, calldata, memory and storage.
 This is necessary to know in order to write assembly code.
-The first thing I'm going to do though is to make a cheat-sheet on VM instructions, that are a bit easier to read and understand then the table in the yellow paper.

 Happy Smart-contracting!